glouppe/info8010-deep-learning/lecture6.md

 ## Convolutional neural networks

 - Convolutional neural networks combine convolution, pooling and fully connected layers.
-- They achieve state-of-the-art results for **spatially structured** data, such as images, sound or text.
+- They achieve (or used to) state-of-the-art results for **spatially structured** data, such as images, sound or text.

 .center.width-110[![](figures/lec5/lenet.svg)]